 - What to Check:

-6. Obtain No-Objection Certificates (NOCs)
+6. Acquire No-Objection Certificates (NOCs).

 - What to Check: